The JUICE Pre-Operational Repository

 | `-- ITL_SWI_S007_01_SXXPYY.itl

-OSVE configuration Particularities
+OSVE configuration particularities

 The OSVE configuration is the only configuration item that is accessed directly by the user when running the scenario simulation with OSVE.
 Therefore, this configuration file (or session file) points to the top level input files used during the simulation.